Translate

 Step 3:

-• Begin constructing your ideas.
+• Begin constructing your ideas, working toward a final solution.
 Sketches are optional.

-• Keep in mind, this construction process is new to you so your first attempts may be learning experiences.
+• Keep in mind, this construction process is new to you so your first attempts may be learning experiences and not suitable for a final solution.
+This is okay, don't get frustrated.
+Learn from results, keep moving forward.

 • Remember to take in-process pics as you are working.